 Understanding Binge Eating Disorder in Men

-Like other eating disorders it has both psychological and social components.
-Men with this disorder struggle with the urge to binge, then feel shame at the bingeing incidents.
+Like other eating disorders, it has both psychological and social components.
+Men with this disorder struggle with the urge to binge, then feel shame after a bingeing incident.
 This can become a vicious cycle that increases binges and leads to unhealthy weight gain and obesity.
-The good news is that this condition is now recognized as a distinct disorder and there are treatments available.
+The good news is there are treatments available.

 Defining Binge Eating Disorder

 The bingeing may occur at any time of day or night.
-It is a vicious cycle involving eating, shame, and despair.
+It is a cycle of eating, shame, and despair.
 Bingeing often becomes secretive which may make it difficult for family and friends to recognize that there is a problem.

 Risk Factors for Binge Eating Disorder

 There are many factors associated with the development of a binge eating disorder.
-It is usually a combination of circumstances that sets the ball in motion.
+It is usually a combination genetics, environment, and other factors.
 Here are some common characteristics found in people with binge eating disorder:

-- Problems dealing with emotions (certain emotions like anger, sadness, worry, or boredom can trigger binge eating)
+- Problems dealing with emotions, such as anger, sadness, worry, or boredom

 - Sensitivity to critical comments about weight, appearance, or body shape

 It is not clear if these factors lead to an eating disorder or are caused by the disorder, but they are often present together.